 A rat can live a normal life even without its tail.
 Many times, rats get their tail amputated by people or predators, but they can still survive.

 Although able to adapt, a tailless rat is more at a disadvantage than one with a tail.
-A rat without a tail will not be able to survive long in the wild because it will be one easily susceptible to predators, due to their lack of balance.
+A rat without a tail will not survive long in the wild because it will be one easily susceptible to predators, due to their lack of balance.

 Additionally, one primary function of the tail is to regulate a rat’s body temperature.
-A rat without a tail will not be able to lose body heat as effectively as those with a tail.
+A rat without a tail will not lose body heat as effectively as those with a tail.

 Since it lacks a way to regulate temperatures, the rat will have a higher body temperature.
 Their high body temperatures will take much longer to cool down.